- Home

 Personal data may be shared in response to parliamentary questions and requests made in accordance with the Freedom of Information Act 2014, the European Communities (Access to Information on the Environment) Regulations 2007 to 2018, and Dáil Standing Orders.

-In accordance with data protection law, the NTMA may also be required to share personal data with the Data Protection Commission to assist in the investigation of individuals’ complaints.
+In accordance with data protection law, the NTMA may be required to share personal data with the Data Protection Commission to assist in the investigation of individuals’ complaints.
+The NTMA may also be required to process personal data, including special category personal data, in the management of data subject rights requests.

 Contact and bank details will be processed for the purpose of processing claims under the ELG Scheme in accordance with the Credit Institutions (Eligible Liabilities Guarantee) Scheme 2009.